Home

 As a boy growing up in Grafton, with a father who ran a prominent local mercantile business and was active in politics, Edgar was involved with many community activities.
 In 1876, to celebrate the nation's centennial, Edgar and his cousin Harry Hanshaw marched in a parade in Grafton among "100 young lads dressed in costumes made up of red caps, white blouses and blue pants and were led by their captain, David Lilly," said The History of Taylor County by Charles Brinkman.
 "These lads portrayed young America, and proudly stepped to the martial music of Marion Barker's band from Webster in the line of march."

-In 1895, when he was age 25, Edgar married Alice Elizabeth Hoge (1876-1955).
-They had two children, Charles Robert ("Bobby" or "Uke") Henshaw and Marian A. Henshaw.
+In 1895, when he was age 25, Edgar married Alice Elizabeth Hoge (Aug.
+24, 1871-1955), a native of Pennsylvania whose mother's maiden name was "Moffett."
+They had two children, Charles Robert ("Bobby" or "Uke") Henshaw and Marian Aldene Kelly.

-At age 27, in 1900, the Hanshaws lived in the railroad town of Burton, Wetzel County, WV.
 The federal census of 1900 shows Edgar employed there as a commercial salesman.
-The family moved to Wheeling, the bustling capital of Ohio County, WV, within a few years.
+Within a few years, the family moved to Wheeling, the bustling county seat of Ohio County, WV.

-At the death of his uncle Dr. Guy Hanshaw in 1908, Edgar was entitled to a 1/32 share of the estate, which included lucrative oil and gas wells.
+At the death of his uncle Dr. Guy R. Hanshaw in 1908, Edgar was entitled to a 1/32 share of the estate, which included lucrative oil and gas wells.
 He received an immediate payout from the estate of $57.81 in 1909.
 At intervals over the years, through 1942, Edgar received royalty payments from the oil and gas wells.
 The high point was in 1918, when he received $24.54.

 The Hanshaws migrated westward during the decade of the 1910s.
 They are believed to have lived in Wisconsin for a few years before moving on to Missouri.
-When the federal census was enumerated in 1920, they made their home on Union Boulevard in St. Louis, MO.
+When the federal census was enumerated in 1920, they made their home on Union Boulevard in St. Louis.
 Living under their roof that year, per the census, were Alice, Robert and Marian, as well as boarders William and Helen Shraner.
 Edgar's occupation was given as "salesman - steel" and son Robert's as "actor - vaudeville."
 In that same census, daughter Marian's birthplace was given as "Wisconsin" even though evidence shows it was actually "Ohio."
 Edgar's married sister Kate Robinson and her husband John also lived in St. Louis that year, where John was employed as assistant manager of a manufacturing company.

 The family seemingly was constantly on the go.

 The lure of a warmer climate and better opportunities in Southern California may have beckoned the family even further west.
 By 1930, the Hanshaws were living in Los Angeles, Los Angeles County, CA. Edgar, age 59, is listed as having no occupation.
 Daughter Marian, age 20, worked as a sales girl at a millinery.
 Son Bobby was not in the household, but his whereabouts for now are not known.
+Their address was 578 North Kingsley Drive.

 In 1942, son Bobby received the last royalty payment as Edgar's "sole heir" of their portion of the Dr. Guy Hanshaw estate.

-Copyright © 2002-2005, 2008 Mark A. Miner
+Copyright © 2002-2005, 2008, 2011, 2012, 2018 Mark A. Miner